 The mechanism for weaving the fabric is an Enterprise Knowledge Graph (EKG).
 The EKG sits at the compute layer, as seen in the diagram above, and connects disparate data of any structure using semantic graph.

 Semantic graph creates meaning by mapping entities, their metadata, and their relationships in an evolving information network.
-Semantic graph, also called RDF graph, is the only way to represent data that is natively stored in other structures while maintaining all relevant metadata and context.
+Semantic graph, also called RDF graph, is the only way to represent data natively stored in other structures while maintaining all relevant metadata and context.

 With Stardog, different data dialects and structures embedded in legacy systems can be represented in the standard language of RDF.
 This allows for queries across relational databases, NoSQL databases, documents, and even geospatial data.